googlefonts/glyphsets/GLYPHSETS.md

 ### Characters and Glyphs

-Note: Use this for a quick overview only, as some characters might be misrepresented here (for example the backtick).
-For accurate results, refer to the files in the `/data/results` folder.

 Punctuation (18 glyphs):
 `! ' ( ) , - . / : ; [ ] ، ۔ ۽ ‘ ⁏ ⹁`